analogdevicesinc/doctools/docs/docs_guidelines/index.rst

       Custom title <path/to/page>

-For pages with shorter titles, such as libraries, the label is inherited from the page itself, for example:
+For pages where the title is already short and clear (like library pages), the page name is taken directly from the file itself:

 .. code:: rst